Get insider access

 1. Best Bose Headphones

 The Bose QuietComfort Ultra Headphones Wireless are the best Bose headphones we've tested.
 They're top-of-the-line cans with Bose's CustomTune technology.
 This feature allows the headphones to automatically adjust their performance to your unique listening traits and your environment.
-As a result, their ANC can block out a significant amount of ambient sound around you, whether that's the rumble of a commuter train or office chatter.
+As a result, their ANC can block out a significant amount of ambient sound around you, whether that's office chatter or the ambient din of an airplane cabin.
 With their ANC on, they last 29 hours continuously, too.

 If you're looking for over-ears that are a bit more affordable, try the Bose QuietComfort Headphones Wireless.
-They're very similar to the Ultra in many ways, including in noise isolation, but they don't support Immersive Audio.
-They also don't feel quite as well-built.
+They're very similar to the Ultra in many ways, including in noise isolation, but they don't support Immersive Audio and don't feel quite as well-built.

 See our review